Building/Facility Rental Information

 - All new renters must create a new account.
 Previous renters can log in as normal.

-- All renters who are required to provide insurance must have Dayton Public Schools (136 S. Ludlow St., Dayton OH 45402) listed as the Certificate Holder on the Certificate of Liability Coverage.
+- Renters who are required to provide insurance must have Dayton Public Schools (136 S. Ludlow St., Dayton OH 45402) listed as the Certificate Holder on the Certificate of Liability Coverage.
 Coverage must be provided BEFORE a request can be made.
+Certain groups do not have the same insurance requirements; please contact Tiffany Powell for more information if the organization is categorized in Group 1 (a & b) per Board Policy (more information provided below).

 - Requests must be made a minimum of 30 days in advance.